 To me, Hikkaduwa is the place that I would want to live in Sri Lanka.
 It just seemed more chilled and less in a rush to modernise itself like the rest of Sri Lanka is doing.
 All the tradition still seems to be in place and the people are mellow and not so prone to ripping off people from the west.
 Its comfortable on the emotions and feels mellow.

 Hikkaduwa suffered really badly in the Boxing Day Tsunami in 2004!
 Thousands of people lost there lives including on incident that has become the largest singular train disaster in history!
 When the Tsunami wave hit Hikkaduwa, it took out a train killing 1100 in one g.
 The Tuk Tuk driver I had lost members of his family and he showed me some very nest scares on his leg from when he was caught in the devastation of the wave.
 It was most humbling to actually meet someone who experienced it at first hand.
 It is well worth checking out the Tsunami museum in Hikkaduwa.

 I loved Hikkaduwa but again, my stay was way too short.
 At some time in the near future I will spend a good 3 months there and maybe look for some land to eventually build a villa.
 I got talking to the guy who runs the place where I stayed, (see above) I had this place all to myself for a week (see pics above) and was spoilt rotten by the wonderful guys who run the villa.
-I got talking to the guy who runs the place, he told me that the land and the house next door were for sale, if it still is this time next year, I will be buying it, I’ll know the old house down and build colonial style house in it’s place.
+He told me that the land and the house next door were for sale, if it still is this time next year, I will be buying it, I’ll know the old house down and build colonial style house in it’s place.